rolf-stifter/Clear-portal-cache/readme.md

-# ClearPortalCache
+# Clear Portal Cache

-Easily clear your Dynamics portal cache without going to /_services/about.
+Easily clear your Dynamics portal cache without going to "/_services/about".
 Just click the icon in your extensions!
 Everyone who worked in Dynamics portals, knows it is a struggle to clear the server-side cache.
 You always have to go the page "/_services/about" and click on the button "Clear cache".
 This simple Chrome extensions loads this page and clicks on the button automatically in the background.

+You can find the extension [here](https://chrome.google.com/webstore/detail/clear-portal-cache/ckccnplhilidafffpdocmgoimmhpjibf).

 ## Release notes
 ### 1.0.0